jochumdev/lql-api/README.md

 LQL API Client/Server for check_mk

-See [the LQL Docs](https://checkmk.com/cms_livestatus.html) for what LQL can do for you.
+Look at [the LQL Docs](https://checkmk.com/cms_livestatus.html) to see what LQL can do for you.

 ## Commands the client supports